jsjohn1951/minishell/README.md

 			In order to see the list of environmental variables, take in envp as 3rd argument for your main() function.

-					This little program will display the envp from the previous shell:
+					This little program will display the envp from the parent shell:

 					#include <stdio.h>